-Domestic abuse impacts upon all ages groups.
-It not only affects younger people it and can also be prevalent in older people's relationships.
-Signs of abuse in older people's relationships may be difficult to identify, as it abusive behaviour may be deeply embedded over a long period of time, and older people themselves may not recognise themselves as being in an abusive relationship.
+Domestic abuse impacts upon all age groups.
+It not only affects younger people and can be prevalent in older people's relationships.
+Signs of abuse in older people's relationships may be difficult to identify, as abusive behaviour may be deeply embedded over a long period of time, and older people themselves may not recognise themselves as being in an abusive relationship.
 The Older Person's Commissioner for Wales has recently identified financial and economic abuse as particular issues affecting older people.
 Consideration should therefore be given to how domestic abuse is recognised and responded to across all age ranges and domestic situations and how people are targeted in terms of messaging and signposting towards support services.